Open Education at NEBHE

-An open license permits users of a resource to participate in the 5R activities of OER:
+An open license permits a creator(s) of a resource to retain copyright, while simultaneously allowing others to participate in the 5R activities of OER:

 - Retain: Make, own, and control your own copy of content